 Working Of Simple Calculator Using switch-case:

 This is a simple C program to create a calculator using the switch case.
-The below C code asks the user to enter two numbers and an arithmetic operator +, -, *, /
+The below C code asks the user to enter two numbers and an arithmetic operator +, -, *, /.
+The switch case also validates the validity of the arithmetic operator and displays a warning message.

 Here I am breaking the working behavior of the simple C program calculator in the following steps.
 It helps you to understand the flow of the simple calculator code.